 Reconstructive Rhinoplasty Virginia

 While rhinoplasty is most often a cosmetic operation, septoplasty can also have cosmetic benefits and vice versa.
 A crooked nose is often partially due to a deviated septum and correction of the crooked septum can help straighten out the nose with cosmetic and functional breathing improvements.
-Conversely, a deviated septum that is also accompanies by a crooked nose may need to be addressed together otherwise simple attempts at correction of the crooked septum without correction of the crooked nose may only be partially effective at correcting the deviated septum – if at all.
+Conversely, a deviated septum that is also accompanied by a crooked nose may need to be addressed together.
+Otherwise, simple attempts at correction of the crooked septum without correction of the crooked nose may only be partially effective at correcting the deviated septum – if at all.

 A rhinoplasty specialist surgeon who is a facial plastic surgeon with training in both ENT- Head & Neck Surgery as well as Plastic Surgery of the face, head and neck is best equipped to deal with these complex issues.
 For straight forward septoplasty, most general ENT surgeons do a very fine work.

 While a nose that looks good brings balance and harmony to the face, it should not be at the sacrifice of breathing.
 Patent and functional nasal passages are a vital part the nose.
 The inside of the nose should be as nice as the outside.
-Often many Plastic Surgeons have very little to no training on functional nasal surgery so even if they happen to create a cosmetically appealing nose, they may neglect to fix the inside or worse yet, create new problems on the inside of the nose.
+Often, many Plastic Surgeons have very little to no training on functional nasal surgery so even if they happen to create a cosmetically appealing nose, they may neglect to fix the inside (functionality) or worse, cause more problems with functionality.

 *Each patient is unique and individual results may vary.

 While the septum provides a source of cartilage for grafts during Rhinoplasty, its own structure is important.
 A crooked septum often must be straightened during a cosmetic Rhinoplasty.
 However, not all patients have a deviated septum.
-Slight deviations are very common and perfectly straight septums are rare.
-Often patients wonder is insurance will cover some or all of the Rhinoplasty if there is septal deviation.
+Slight deviations are very common and perfectly straight septa are rare.
+Often, patients wonder if insurance will cover some or all of the Rhinoplasty if there is septal deviation.
 In most situations, the two parts of the procedure are billed separately.
 A cosmetic Rhinoplasty is not billed to insurance.
 Insurance may cover a small portion of the surgeon’s fee as well as part of the anesthesia and hospital fees.
-But ethically and legally the cosmetic portion should not be billed to insurance.
-However if there is a true and problematic septal deformity then insurance should hopefully cover that portion of the surgery.
+Ethically and legally, the cosmetic portion should not be billed to insurance.
+However, if there is a true and problematic septal deformity, then insurance should hopefully cover that portion of the surgery.
 Enlarged turbinates may also create nasal airway obstruction.
 Turbinates are the humidifiers of the nose and they fluctuate in size during the day.
 They even alternate from side to side in a process called the “nasal cycle.”
-While the turbinates may be trimmed, they should not be over aggressively reduced or completely removed.
+While the turbinates may be trimmed, they should not be aggressively reduced or completely removed.
 This type of aggressive turbinate reduction, commonly done in the past, leads to atrophic rhinitis also known as empty nose syndrome.
 It’s quite a problematic functional internal nasal deformity that is not easily fixable.